dda-core-team/diconiumneil.github.io/the_researcher/the_researcher_1.md

 - The whole document in two sentences

 - Summarise the parts of the document that may be important for your social media marketing department

+Please share your prompt and the result in the Miro board.